Discourse-Aware Graph Networks for Textual Logical Reasoning: Introduction

+We conduct comprehensive experiments on three datasets, including two logical reasoning QA datasets \cite{yu2020reclor,liu2020logiqa} and one multi-turn dialogue understanding dataset \cite{cui2020mutual} in both supervised and zero-shot scenarios.
+In general, DAGNs outperform the state-of-the-art models in supervised settings, showing strong generality in zero-shot transfer. {The results show that the \newmodule leads to logical feature generality and model stability.} The logic graphs are proved effective for learning general and transferrable logic representations.
+This indicates the importance of focusing on inference patterns beyond knowledge in logical reasoning tasks.

-The contributions of this paper are summarized as follows: \begin{itemize} \item We explore effective logic graph construction and representation learning for textual logical reasoning and propose discourse-aware graph networks (DAGNs).
-The logic graphs are built according to discourse-based indicators and generic logic theories, whereas the logic representation learning is via graph reasoning.
+The contributions of this paper are summarized as follows: \begin{itemize} \item {We explore effective discourse-aware graph networks (DAGNs) for textual logical reasoning.
+The model constructs logic graphs as structural constraints then learns to identify advanced logical relations and learn logic representations by the graphs.}

+\item {The \newmodule evolves the logical relations to adapt the logic representation learning, which results in feature generality and model stability.}

 \item The proposed logic graph construction uses generic textual clues and logic theories and is easily applied to new texts.
-Meanwhile, the graph-based representation learning leverages fundamental encoding techniques; hence is handy for fine-tuning and is widely applicable.
+Meanwhile, graph-based representation learning leverages fundamental encoding techniques; hence is handy for fine-tuning and is widely applicable.

 \item Experiments on three datasets indicate that DAGNs are superior in textual logical reasoning and provide beneficial logical information.
-Besides, DAGNs show better generality to unseen logical questions in zero-shot scenarios. \end{itemize}
+Besides, DAGNs show strong generality to unseen logical questions.